Operating a WooCommerce store without powerful WooCommerce reports is like any of the following:

 - Don’t suffer from the same speed limitations as plugins.

 - Will generally have more frequent updates, as the developers can automatically push bug fixes and feature updates without the user having to update the app themselves.
 Conversely, with plugins, the user has to update the plugin themselves every time there is a new update.

 Metorik (our app) is a great example of a web app which adopts this kind of methodology.
 It runs alongside your WooCommerce store, syncing in real-time, to provide you with an abundance of detailed, accurate and beautiful WooCommerce reports.

-So for example, you can quickly view and export your revenue, gross sales, refunds, taxes and shipping for any time period on a beautiful and interactive graph:
+Gone are the days of clunky and ugly WooCommerce sales reports.
+Using Metorik, you can quickly view (and export) your revenue, gross sales, refunds, taxes and shipping for any time period on a beautiful and interactive graph in our Revenue Report:

-Additionally, you can gain detailed insights into your orders, and easily compare your metrics to previous periods:
+Additionally, you can gain detailed insights into your orders, and easily compare your metrics to previous periods in our Order Report: